 His stories could have come out quite well, yet what stands in the way?
 Iniquity stands in the way—not its presence, but quite the contrary, its absence: the lack of some leavening agent, a thing to produce some effervescence, the lack of struggle, of conflict between aspirations coming from the nature of the protagonists themselves or some external coincidence to cast jealousy and contest, bad blood and letch, inside the dramatis personae.
 In his stories there is no antagonism, no positive character set against negative, as we find in virtually all the stories of the other nations, which earns them such great interest, but all is equilibrious.
-It is evident that inasmuch as he himself is an individual of good character, he has difficulty escaping from his character and being wicked, in his eyes, for a moment so that he will have what to view while at his creative labor, so as to generate something of such character and type—and in truth, is the ability to escape from one’s character not the totality of the art, its foremost condition?
+It is evident that, since he himself is an individual of good character, he has difficulty escaping from his own personality and ‘being wicked’ in his own eyes, even for one hour, so that he will have something to draw from in his creative labor, in whose image and character to create.
+In truth, is this ability to escape from one’s own personality not the totality of art, its foremost condition?

-A general critique of works produced by writers of the First Aliyah, among them Jawitz, about the Land of Israel was offered some ten years later by author and critic Yosef Haim Brenner, who charged that although their stories were able “to gladden the hearts of habitués in the diaspora of Israel, they never will appeal to the heart and soul of the true reader.”
+A general critique of works produced by writers of the First Aliyah, including Jawitz, about the Land of Israel was offered some ten years later by author and critic Yosef Haim Brenner, who charged that although their stories were able “to gladden the hearts of habitués in the diaspora of Israel, they never will appeal to the heart and soul of the true reader.”
 According to Brenner, the stories of Jawitz and his colleagues fail to shake the reader and to produce a catharsis as is required by the tradition of the modern novel, dating to nineteenth-century Europe.
 In another critique of the stories of the First Aliyah, including an analysis of Jawitz’s “בדרך צאתי” (in כנסת ישראל, 1886), Brenner goes further, condemning them as pathetic, naive, comically ridiculous, and smacking of cheap idealism.
 His denunciation of the genre in the early 1900s was one factor behind the decline of interest in the writers of the First Aliyah, including Jawitz.
-Years later, S. Y. Agnon similarly argued that “all of the storytellers of the Land of Israel from the days of Rabbi Zeev Jawitz until Moshe Smilansky, more than they saw the land, saw as they wished what they wanted the land to show them.”
+Years later, S. Y. Agnon similarly argued that “all of the storytellers of the Land of Israel, from the days of Rabbi Zeev Jawitz until Moshe Smilansky, saw what they wanted the land to show them more than they saw the land itself.”

 Spreading and Expanding the Hebrew Language